 Rock Falls Rockets

 The Rock Falls Rockets 4-H club is a small club in Dunn County.
-The Rock Falls Rockets have meetings every first Sunday of the month at 6:00PM at the Rock Falls Town Hall.
+The Rock Falls Rockets have meetings every first Sunday of the month at 6:00PM in Eau Galle.
 Some activities that the Rock Falls Rockets are very active in include: roadside clean-up, June Dairy Days, drama fest, swine, dairy, dogs, plant and soil sciences, horses foods and nutrition, knitting, photography and many more.
 They also host an Easter bash every year for the community.
-Contact Theresa Strand at 715-875-4155, Missy Hazen at 715-495-3326, or Paula Biesterveld at 715-579-5723 with any questions.
+Contact Missy Hazen at 715-495-3326, Paula Biesterveld at 715-579-5723, or Theresa Strand at 715-875-4155 with any questions.

 Sand Creek Pipers

 Sand Creek Pipers is a small club in Dunn County.
 They have meetings every first Sunday at 11:15 am at ZoHa Studio.
 Some activities they are involved in include: Ceramics, sheep, leaf raking, and community service events.
-Contact Staci Martinson at 715-658-1961 with any questions.
+Contact Staci Martinson at 715-658-1961 or Sarah Henry at 715-563-4500 with any questions.

 Stay Updated with the Dunn County 4-H program on Facebook!